Most Stunning Scenic Spots of Japan

 Sea of Japan / Pacific Ocean

-Also, if you get the chance to venture out into the waters surrounding Japan, be sure to take it.
-Just like the Sea of Japan or Pacific Ocean can be strikingly beautiful from land, the views from offshore can be equally breathtaking.
+If you get the chance to venture out into the waters surrounding Japan, be sure to take it.
+Just like the Sea of Japan or the Pacific Ocean can be strikingly beautiful from the land, offshore wind views can be equally breathtaking.

 Tokyo at Night

-To experience a completely different kind of beautiful scenery in Japan, consider visiting the country’s capital city of Tokyo after nightfall.
+To experience a completely different kind of beautiful scenery in Japan, consider visiting Tokyo‘s capital city after nightfall.
 Once the sun has gone down, the city breaks out into a mesmerizing light show that easily puts other major cities from around the world to shame.

 Just be sure to exercise caution like you would in any large city after dark.
 If you are uneasy about visiting the city after the sun has gone down, you can always sign up for a Tokyo at Night tour and experience the city worry-free.
 Tours are available through various companies and range in both price and duration.

-With so many awe-inspiring sceneries in Japan, it can be hard to decide on which ones to go out and see first.
-Hopefully this list of four of the more popular scenic attractions has given you a few ideas to help get you started.
-So what are you waiting for?
-Go out and enjoy your very own sightseeing trip of beautiful Japan.
+With so many awe-inspiring sceneries in Japan, it can be very hard to decide on which ones to go out and see first.

 Hopefully, this list of four of the more popular scenic attractions has given you a few ideas to help you start creating your itinerary.